 “A lot of us are used to seeing broken bodies, but what strikes you full force in the face is what you smell and what you hear, not just what you’re seeing.” — Retired agent Lauren Anderson

-The following are links to articles about the Casablanca bombings in Morocco that left 41 dead:
+The following are links to more info about the Legat program and articles about the Casablanca bombings in Morocco that left 41 dead:

 BBC News – 5/17/2003: Terror blasts rock Casablanca